DOYLESTOWN HUMAN RELATIONS COMMISSION

 If you have questions, or feel that you have been aggrieved by an unlawful discriminatory practice within the borders of Doylestown Borough, please call Borough Manager John Davis at 215-345-4140.

 The Human Relations Commission was established by Doylestown Borough Council in 2010, pursuant to an ordinance based upon the Pennsylvania Human Relations Act.
 The Doylestown Borough ordinance extends protection from illegal discriminatory acts to include those based on actual or perceived sexual orientation, gender identity and expression, genetic information, and marital status.
 At that time, Doylestown became the 17th jurisdiction in Pennsylvania to extend these civil rights protections.
-Since then, several other Pennsylvania jurisdictions have passed similar measures.
+Since then, more Pennsylvania jurisdictions have passed similar measures.

 It is the hope of the Commission that it never has to hear a complaint of illegal discrimination in the Borough of Doylestown; however, the Commission stands ready as a local alternative to the Pennsylvania Human Relations Commission and with additional areas of protection.